CreativeDevelopments/CDCommands/UPDATES.md

 ### 2.0.4

-✔️ Fixed 'collection is not interable'<br>
+✔️ Fixed 'collection is not interable<br>

 <br>